littlebizzy/slickstack/readme.md

 ## Structure

 After completing the installation steps above, your `/var/www/` directory should look exactly as below.
-Keep in mind that you should never directly modify the crontab on any SlickStack [ss] server, nor should you modify any files appearing below, with the exception of `ss-config`; this does not apply to "WordPress" files found under `/var/www/html/`...
+Keep in mind that you should never directly modify the crontab on any SlickStack [ss] server, nor should you modify any of the files appearing below with the exception of `ss-config` (this does not apply to "WordPress" files found under `/var/www/html/`)...

     /var/www/0-crontab
     /var/www/1-cron-often